Hep B vaccine — How often?

 Dear Dad of 3,

 Adoption is a wonderful way to bring someone into your family.
 Although your son is experiencing the virus, the steps you have taken will offer protection for the rest of your family.
 The Hepatitis B vaccine is given in three shots.
 The first shot can be given at any time and the second injection is given at least one month after the first.
 The third (and last, whew!) injection is given six months after the first injection.
-According to the Centers for Disease Control, booster shots of the Hep B vaccine are not necessary (FYI, Heptavax-B was discontinued in the United States in 1990, but the currently used Hep B vaccine, Energix-B, is considered to be safe and effective).
+According to the Centers for Disease Control and Prevention (CDC), booster shots of the Hep B vaccine are not necessary (FYI, Heptavax-B was discontinued in the United States in 1990, but the currently used Hep B vaccine, Energix-B, is considered to be safe and effective).

 So why all the needles?
 Hep B is a highly communicable liver infection caused by the hepatitis B virus (HBV).
-For more information on Hep B and how it is spread, be sure to check out Hepatitis B in the Go Ask Alice! sexual health archives.
+For more information on Hep B and how it is spread, be sure to check out Hepatitis B lowdown in the Go Ask Alice! archives.
 Hep B is one of six strains of hepatitis — there's also Hep A, C, D, E, and G. The various strains differ in the way they can be transmitted and in severity.
 Nevertheless, the Hep B vaccine also protects against Hep D infection, which only occurs when a person is already infected with Hepatitis B, according to the Hepatitis B Foundation.
 Hepatitis A and B are the only strains for which there are vaccines available.